nova-framework/Nova-Framework-Snippets/README.md

 [sublime]: http://www.sublimetext.com/
 [package_control]: http://wbond.net/sublime_packages/package_control

-All shortcuts start with the `sm` prefix
+All shortcuts start with the `sm` prefix to use type the snippet and press tab.

 ### List of avaiable shortcuts ###